Darcyddx/Video-LLM/README.md

 ![image](./images/cover.png)
 Do language models understand time?🧐 In the kitchen arena🧑‍🍳, where burritos are rolled🌯, rice waits patiently🍚, and sauce steals the spotlight, LLMs try their best to keep up.
 Captions flow like a recipe—precise and tempting—but can they truly tell the difference between prepping, cooking, and eating?
 After all, in cooking, timing isn’t just everything—it’s the secret sauce!🥳🥳🥳
 >
-> 👋👋👋 A collection of papers and resources related to Large Language Models in video domain.
+> 👋👋👋 A collection of papers and resources related to Large Language Models in video domain🎞️.
 >
 > More details please refer to our [paper](https://arxiv.org/abs/2412.13845).
 >